from104/qcalc/README.md

 - Just download the appropriate file for the platform from the release page and install it.
 - For Linux, use the appimage file alone or install the snap file using the --dangerous option.
+- For Android, get the APK and install it, it should be on the Play Store soon.
-- MacOS does not have a package because there is no way to test it without using it.
+- MacOS, IOS don't have a package because I don't use it and have no way to test it.

 ## How to test and build your app